kcmayer4/task/Readme.md

 # 2. Solution

 Implemented Playwright instead of Cypress for several reasons:
-1. True Cross-Browser Support: Playwright's first-class support for Chromium, Firefox, and especially WebKit is a huge advantage.
-It ensures that we can have high confidence that our application works for all our users, not just those on Chrome.
-For a real product, testing on the Safari engine is non-negotiable.
+1. True Cross-Browser Support: Playwright supports  Chromium, Firefox, and WebKit.
 2. Architectural Flexibility: Playwright's architecture allows it to handle complex scenarios like multiple tabs and cross-origin authentication flows seamlessly.
-These are common in modern web apps, and having a tool that supports them natively prevents us from having to use complex workarounds down the line.
-3. Performance at Scale: For a CI/CD pipeline, test execution speed is critical.
-Playwright is renowned for its performance and its powerful, easy-to-configure parallelization.
-As the test suite grows, this means our 'verify' step on pull requests will stay fast, keeping developer feedback loops tight.
+3. Performance at Scale: Playwright is renowned for its performance and its powerful, easy-to-configure parallelization, which is very useful for CI/CD pipelines.
-4. Superior Debugging for CI: While I love the Cypress UI for local development, the Playwright Trace Viewer is incredibly powerful for debugging tests that fail in the CI/CD pipeline.
-It captures a complete, interactive trace of the test run, which drastically reduces the time it takes to diagnose and fix flaky tests.
+4. Superior Debugging for CI: While Cypress is fine for local development, the Playwright Trace Viewer is very powerful for debugging tests that fail in the CI/CD pipeline.

 Set up self-hosted runner for GitHub Workflows for several reasons:
-1. Security: No code, secrets or test results hosted on GitHub cloud.
+1. Security: No code, secrets or test results hosted on GitHub cloud
-2. GDPR: No risk of giving personal data do third parties, even when mostly using mock data.
+2. GDPR: No risk of giving personal data do third parties, even when mostly using mock data
-3. Control: Full control over the runner.
+3. Control: Full control over the runner
-4. Scalability: Full control over scalability.
+4. Scalability: Full control over scalability

 Set up allure reports:
 1. Visualisation: Better visualisation of test results over playwrights built in reporter